 Today’s donors are busy.
 Even those who are committed to supporting your organization can use a little reminder now and then.
 Ugly Betty may not be the best approach when it comes to acquiring new donors, but she may be able to help you convey an important message to your most loyal supports: it’s time to renew your support!

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Successful Direct Mail.
+CLICK HERE for AGN’s Webinar on Rethinking Direct Mail Appeals.